 Splunk Phantom upgrade overview and prerequisites

 requires incremental upgrades from earlier versions.
-This means, for example, that you need to upgrade from the latest version of 4.8.x to the latest version of 4.9.x to the latest version of 4.10.x to the latest version of 5.0.x.
+This means that you need to upgrade from the latest version of 4.8.x to the latest version of 4.9.x to the final Splunk Phantom version of 4.10.7.
+From release 4.10.7, it is possible to upgrade by skipping directly to later releases.

 The current upgrade path can go as follows: